Daniel Pearl murder case: SC seeks trial court’s complete record

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Court (SC) Monday directed the Sindh government to provide complete record of the trial court in Daniel Pearl murder case and adjourned the hearing for an indefinite period.
+ISLAMABAD: The Supreme Court on Monday directed the Sindh government to provide complete record of the trial court in the Daniel Pearl murder case and adjourned the hearing for an indefinite period.

 A three-member bench of the apex court, comprising Justice Mushir Alam, Justice Manzoor Malik and Justice Qazi Muhammad Amin Ahmed, heard the criminal petition filed by the Sindh government for leave to appeal under Article 185(3) of the Constitution against the impugned judgment passed by Sindh High Court on April 2.